Hubert E. Hamilton

 Sole practitioner, Macon, Georgia, general civil and criminal practice.

 Mr. Hamilton has been admitted to practice in all state courts in Georgia since 1976, and in all state courts in Tennessee since 1987.
-He is also admitted to practice in the United States District Courts for the Middle District of Georgia, the Northern District of Georgia, the Eastern District of Tennessee and the Sixth Circuit Court of Appeals.
+He is also admitted to practice in North Carolina, and in the United States District Courts for the Middle District of Georgia, the Northern District of Georgia, the Eastern District of Tennessee and the Sixth Circuit Court of Appeals.

 - Also served as Budget Committee Chair and Legislative Committee Co-Chair for the Georgia Trial Lawyers Association.